sbl-sdsc/neo4j-ipycytoscape/README.md

 # neo4j-ipycytoscape

 This repo demonstrates how to use the [ipycytoscape widget](https://github.com/QuantStack/ipycytoscape) to visualize a Neo4j subgraph with cytoscape.js in Jupyter Lab.
-It also demonstrated how to setup a local instance of the Neo4j graph database.
+It also demonstrates how to setup a local instance of the Neo4j graph database and launch Neo4j Browser from a Notebook.

 Example subgraph rendered in Jupyter Notebook.
 <p align="center">